theory/justatheory/content/post/past/js/no-jsdoc-please.md

 type: post
 ---

-After my [request for JavaScript documentation standards], I investigated the one I found myself: [JSDoc].
+After my [request for JavaScript documentation standards][jsds], I investigated the one I found myself: [JSDoc].
 I went ahead and used its syntax to document a JavaScript class I'd written, and it seemed to work pretty well.
 Initially, my main complaint was that their was no easy way to include arbitrary documentation.
 Everything has to be associated with a constructor, attribute, or